mxsdev/LocalSandbox/README.md

 ### With the Azure SDK

-Currently, LocalSandbox supports the management clients for Service Bus.
-To create a new queue in C#:
+LocalSandbox supports the SDK management clients.
+For example, to create a new queue in C#:

 ```csharp
 using Microsoft.Azure.Management.ServiceBus;